 Head and neck injuries are the most common and often deadly injuries that can occur in a rollover car accident.
 This is the main reason why car manufacturers are required to test out the safety features of their vehicles before putting them out to the market.
 Unfortunately for the manufacturers of the Ford Explorer, the roof supports were not strong enough to ensure the safety of the passengers inside the vehicle, and combined with the Explorer’s high risks of rollovers, it has lead to a great number of accidents, injuries and even death since its initial release in 1991.

 A great majority of SUV crashes are due to rollovers, and because of the substantially poor roof supports they are more likely to cave in and crush.
 Cars that are lacking the safety of sturdy roofing support beams might be seen as high risk in the event of an accident.
 This might mean that they could be more pricey to insure.
-Insurance is a complicated industry though, and more information on the topic can be found at www.insureonthespot.com.
+Insurance is a complicated industry though, you can obtain more information about rollover accidents by contacting your local car accident lawyer.
 The injuries that can occur to the driver and passengers inside a rollover accident that happens in a vehicle with minimal roof safety supports can be extensive, and they also can be life-threatening.
 Aside from serious head and neck injuries, a driver or their passengers can suffer from spinal cord injuries, paralysis, deep cuts and burns, and broken bones.
 Evidence has determined that the vehicle manufacturers knew about the dangers of the roof caving in due to poor support, but still sold the vehicle to the market.
 This makes them accountable to and damages or injuries that the driver or passenger suffers after an accident.